 Now may also be an appropriate moment to read my notes on insurance.
 Have you told your car insurance company that you have fitted a tow bar and intend towing a caravan?
 They may not be interested, but it is as well to find that out now rather than when you want to make a claim.
 Caravan insurance is quite cheap, and in my view worth having given the value of your caravan even though it isn’t mandatory.

-This is also a good place to ask if you have you got the correct licence, and recommend that you attend one of the excellent towing courses available.
-I did, before I collected our first ‘van and consider it money well spent, but then I’m very good at spending money!
+This is also a good place to ask if you have you got the correct licence for the weight of your rig, and also to recommend that you attend one of the excellent towing courses available.
+I did, before I collected our first ‘van and consider it money well spent, but then I’m rather good at spending money!

 Back to the kit.
 When buying a caravan, new or used, you may be offered a “starter kit” by your dealer comprising some of the bits I’m about to describe.
-These are usually good value and therefore generally worth having unless you have the time to search the second-hand market.
+These are usually good value and therefore generally worth having unless you have the time to search the second-hand market for the individual components.

 One aspect worthy of constant consideration and repetition is that of weight, for operating a caravan is akin to being on a permanent diet; forget it for just one moment and your weight increases insidiously.
-Constant vigilance is called for, so join the Caravan Weight Watchers.
+Constant vigilance is called for, so join me as a fully paid-up member of the Caravan Weight Watchers.

 The group of accessories considered here are those items strictly necessary to the operation of your mobile home, other optional accessories must be your choice.